 UNCLASSIFIED (U)

 Djibouti

 a.
-(U) Homeless Physically Present in the United States: Applicants residing in the United States may elect to apply for adjustment of status with DHS under the provisions of INA 245(i), and thus rarely require visa processing abroad.
+(U) Physically Present in the United States: Most applicants residing in valid status in the United States may elect to apply for adjustment of status with DHS under the provisions of INA 245, and thus rarely require visa processing abroad.

 9 FAM 504.4-9 (U) Transferring Files

 a.
-(U) Locating IV Unit to Accept Jurisdiction: Make it clear that it is the applicant’s responsibility to locate an IV unit willing to accept the case and to ask the receiving IV Unit to request transfer of the petition on their behalf.
+(U) Locating IV Unit to Accept Jurisdiction: It is the immigrant visa applicant’s responsibility to locate an IV unit willing to accept the case and to ask the receiving IV Unit to request transfer of the petition/DV case on their behalf.

 b.
-(U) Request to Receiving IV Unit: The IV applicant (beneficiary) must request in writing that the intended receiving IV unit accept the case.
-There is no prescribed form or format for such a request, and the applicant may make the request by letter, fax, or e-mail.
+(U) Request to Receiving IV Unit: The IV/DV applicant (beneficiary) must request in writing that the intended receiving IV unit accept the case.
+There is no prescribed form or format for such a request, and the applicant may make the request by letter, e-mail, or other written or electronic formats as the IV unit allows.
 The applicant must send the request, along with a justification for the request, to the intended receiving IV unit.

 c.
 (U) Role of the National Visa Center (NVC) in Post Assignment and Request to Change Post:

 (2) (U) NVC often receives requests from applicants to change their processing post while their petitions are already in process at NVC.
-If NVC receives such a request, NVC attempts to collect proof of residency as well as an address in the new country requested.
-If the current or prior residency of an applicant remains in question, NVC will request IV unit concurrence before reassigning a case.
+If NVC receives such a request, NVC will review whether the applicant is physically present in the new country requested, or whether the applicant can be physically present to attend their visa appointment.

-d.
+e.
 (U) Action by Receiving IV Unit: Upon receiving the applicant's request for a transfer of the case, you must decide whether you will (or must) accept the case for processing.
-If you accept the case, request the transferring IV unit to transfer the electronic record and paper case.
-See 9 FAM 504.4-8 above for information concerning place of application.
+See 9 FAM 504.4-8 and chart above for information concerning place of application.

+UNCLASSIFIED (U)